-Students may also choose to enroll in a concentrations such as biomedical device development, bioinformatics, pediatric engineering or neuroengineering, or may pursue a dual-degree MS option.
+Students may also choose to enroll in a concentrations such as biomedical device development, bioinformatics, pediatric engineering or neuroengineering, (note - concentrations are not eligible for federal financial aid) or may pursue a dual-degree MS option.
 Graduating students work in industry in such fields as medical devices, healthcare, pharmaceuticals and biotechnology, continue academic careers (PhD), or continue to medical schools.